Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 I grew up with garland wrapped around our staircases and hanging Hallmark ornaments in between every single spindle.
 That was my job during our 3 day decorating extravaganza!
 They were hung on alternating red and green ribbons all the way up the stairs.

-The joy sign at the top of the staircase was an easy project out of a foam board from the Dollar Tree and burlap!
-Click here to read full tutorial!
+The JOY sign at the top of the staircase was an easy project out of foam board from the Dollar Tree and burlap!
+Hop on over to learn how I made the banister decoration for cheap.

 My dining room!
 Here is my favorite big build that I’ve done.
 My DIY farmhouse table!
 Click here to read tutorial on how to make this from Ana White’s plans.Easy way to display Christmas cards.
 Staple some twine over something and hang the cards with paper clips.

 The thrift store centerpiece and mason jar luminaries are more fun flocked creations!
-Find the tutorial on how to make these easy DIY Christmas mason jar centerpieces by clicking here.
+Find the tutorial on how to make these easy DIY Christmas mason jar centerpieces here.

 Thank you for stopping by!!
 Have a great holiday season!